dominicparga/devcontainer/README.md

 ### shell scripting

-- symlinks: too many?
+- alert: add usage description to alert function (sound arg)
+- alert: add message to alert as input arg
+- dotfiles: print info of all features and new functionality
-- dotfiles: add function for quickly editing shellrc (other files?)
+- editing: function for quickly editing shellrc (other files?)
-- macOS: bash autocompletion (since macOS has bash 3.2 ._.)
-- java: change JAVA_HOME
+- java: function for changing java version
-- add shebangs to executable files
+- LaTeX: script for creating a LaTeX folder structure
+- LaTeX: install
 - macOS: install Nord and Dracula
+- prompt: function for changing prompt
 - ubuntu: install Dracula
-- ubuntu: implement alert function
-- add usage description to alert function (sound arg)
-- add message to alert as input arg
-- macOS: install LaTeX
-- ubuntu: install LaTeX
-- script for creating a LaTeX folder structure
+- vscode: cool keybindings